 How to Test your Keywords the Right Way

 Definitely make sure you don’t just lump all your potential keywords into one giant audience!
 That is not going to work as well as systematic testing!

 Testing is one area that many people don’t do right when it comes to Facebook Ads.
 To find the best keywords for Facebook ads, you need to create a campaign plan that will split test to find out which keywords give you the better results.

-I group the keywords into very similar segments – job titles together, behaviors together, and similar interests together.
+I group the keywords into very similar segments – job titles together, behaviors together, and similar interests or Fan Pages together.

 Ideally, you would test each keyword individually but that makes for a very large test budget and isn’t always practical.